HAG87/atelierbump-site/_docs/01-userguide.md

 Tool packed with several options to randomize and clone nodes.

 - Can be used to directly modify the node transform, add a XForm modifier, or transform applied modifiers gizmo's.
-- Set constant, by range or a scripted list of values to appply the transform.
+- Set constant, by range or a scripted list of values to apply the transform.
 - Apply the transform in Grid, Local or a Reference coordinate system.
 To use the later mode, pick a reference node first.

 ![randomtransform](/assets/images/ui/rndTrnsform.png){: .align-center .drop-shadow}